Azure-Samples/azure-intelligent-edge-patterns/remote-patient-monitoring-edge-demo/fhir/README.md

 But, if you want to deploy this single container you can do so by setting the empty values in [`values.helm`](./helm/values.yaml) and then running

+_NOTE: This approach will not work if you previously deployed with the parent chart.
+Running this command creates a new release, but cannot be used to modify an existing release._

 ``` bash
 helm upgrade --install fhir helm
 ```